 In the Roman Empire about 2,000 years ago, the town bell told time for everyone in earshot, but the hours of the day were counted differently than today.
-In Greek, hour referred to any particular part of the day.
-In Latin, it came to mean “one twelfth of the day.”)
+(Back then, an hour meant “one twelfth of the day.”)